junxit/us-congress-bills-109/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “FHA Manufactured Housing Loan Modernization Act of 2006”.
+This title may be cited as the “FHA Manufactured Housing Loan Modernization Act of 2006”.

 ## § 2.
 Findings and purposes